farhanfadila1717/drag_ball/README.md

   </a>
 </p><br>

-## ⚠️ Warning
+## ⚠️ Note
-* Give the ball the same width as the ball size, for animation calculations
+* Give the ball the same width as the ball size, for animation calculations.
-* if you are making ui for web, desktop, please don't use mediaquery computation.
-Use immutable value if display is resized

 ----